pocc/ip2flag/README.md

 Idea for an API: Given an IP, return an emoji flag.

 * Emoji flags here: https://emojipedia.org/flags/
-* Maxmind GeoIP API here: https://dev.maxmind.com/geoip/geoip2/geolite2/
+* Geo IP API here (returns XML blob): http://api.geoiplookup.net/?query=1.1.1.1

 If your OS doesn't support flag emojis, you will see the ISO 3166-1 alpha-2 country code instead (e.g. DE for Germany).
 RFC 1591, the standard for country-code based TLDs is based on the same standard.